-An extensive review of the Tennis Australia National policies was recently undertaken to ensure that all policies meet all the necessary legislation and sport requirements.
+An extensive review and update of the Tennis Australia National Policies has recently been completed to ensure the Policies meet all the necessary legislation and sport requirements.

 Member Protection Policy (MPP)